Pembroke Pines Personal Injury Lawyers

 Dedicated to Serving Residents of South Florida

-With over 65 years of combined experience, the skilled Fort Lauderdale personal injury lawyers at Cohn & Smith provide advice and representation to residents of Fort Lauderdale and other South Florida communities in a variety of matters.
+With over 65 years of combined experience, the skilled Pembroke Pines personal injury lawyers at Cohn & Smith provide advice and representation to residents of Pembroke Pines and other South Florida communities in a variety of matters.
 At our personal injury law firm, we understand how physically, emotionally, and financially challenging it can be to deal with the aftermath of an accident.
 While our goal is to resolve disputes swiftly by pursuing a favorable settlement, we are not afraid to zealously advocate for your rights in the courtroom.
 Our lawyers have gained experience in many types of claims, including those arising from motor vehicle collisions, slip and falls, medical malpractice, and dog bites.

 Assert Your Rights by Filing a Negligence Claim

 If you or someone close to you has been harmed because of the carelessness or recklessness of someone else, you may be able to seek compensation for your injuries.
 The amount of money an accident victim can recover will depend on the nature and extent of the harm that he or she sustained.
 There may be both economic damages, which are based on relatively objective costs, and non-economic damages, which are based on more subjective types of harm.
 Economic damages may include past, present, and future medical expenses as well as property damage and lost income, while non-economic damages can include pain and suffering as well as emotional distress.
 A compensation award can come in the form of one lump sum or in installments over time.

 It is important to remember, however, that a victim likely will need to establish the elements of negligence in order to be able to recover compensation.
 Negligence is the failure to take proper care in one’s behavior.
 It is a legal principle intended to encourage people to be vigilant in their conduct.